DevSeedlings/SANE_Seed_Local_Auth/README.md

 5. Run 'nodemon' in another terminal window

 ###To use Less
-Follow comments that mention Less
+Follow comments in gulp file that mention Less